Overview

 |---|---|

-STALE_SOURCE | Certificate found, but the trust source is outdated |
+STALE_SOURCE | A match was found, but its source has expired |

 UNKNOWN | Unable to determine trust status |